 Have you been experiencing pain in your shoulder or elbow?
 Has your physician told you that you need to see a specialist?

-Rotator Cuff Tear:
+Rotator Cuff Tear

+USC orthopaedic surgeons use the latest technology and their abundant experience to accurately diagnose your problem and to develop the best treatment plan for you.
 If you suffer from a shoulder or elbow injury, make an appointment with an orthopaedic specialist.
-To learn more about the Department of Orthopaedic Surgery of Keck Medicine of USC, visit http://spine.keckmedicine.org.
+To learn more about the USC Orthopaedic Surgery of Keck Medicine of USC, visit http://ortho.keckmedicine.org.

 To schedule an appointment, call (800) USC-CARE (800-872-2273) or visit http://ortho.keckmedicine.org/patient-information/request-an-appointment/.